slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

    :alt: Jungfrau Module Read Partial Rows Configuration

-The number of image rows per port can be adjusted using the ``readnrows`` command.
+The number of image rows per port can be adjusted using the `readnrows <commandline.html#term-readnrows>`_ command.
 By default, 512 rows are read, but a smaller value centers the readout vertically (e.g., 8 rows reads 4 above and 4 below the center).
 Increasing the value symmetrically expands the region toward the top and bottom.
 Permissible values are multiples of 8.

 Total image size = 32,768 bytes